A Nivat Theorem for Weighted Alternating Automata over Commutative Semirings: A logical characterization of

 Based on Theorem \ref{thr:WafaIffWfta} we are able to give a logical characterization of \wafa (Theorem \ref{thr:WafaIffsrMSO}).
 For this purpose, we will use the logical characterization by weighted MSO logic for trees which was introduced in \cite{DROSTE2006228}.

 Weighted MSO logic over trees is an extension of MSO logic over trees.
 It allows for the use of usual MSO formulas, but also incorporates quantitative aspects such as semiring elements and operations, as well as weighted quantifiers.
 In the end, every weighted MSO formula defines a weighted tree language.
 More precisely, let $\Gamma$ be a ranked alphabet, each weighted MSO formula $\varphi \in \textup{MSO}(\Gamma,S)$ defines a weighted tree language $\bhv{\varphi}:T_\Gamma \rightarrow S$.
 Weighted MSO logic is strictly more expressive than \wfta.
-Nevertheless, it is possible restrict the syntax of weighted MSO in such a way that it characterizes weighted tree languages recognized by \wfta.
+Nevertheless, it is possible to restrict the syntax of weighted MSO in such a way that it characterizes weighted tree languages recognized by \wfta.
 This fragment is called weighted syntactically restricted MSO (srMSO).
-Due to a lack of space, we have to omit the formal definition of srMSO.
+Since it is not needed to understand the following proofs, we have omitted the formal definition of srMSO.
 We will use syntax and semantics of weighted srMSO without any changes and refer the interested reader to \cite{HWAc9} or \cite{droste2011weighted}.
 Our characterization of \wafa will be fully based on the following characterization theorem for \wfta: